-- Whether there are exceptional circumstances which could make it reasonable to extend the redeployment/retraining programme, and/or amend the redeployment plan, to provide further opportunity to identify suitable employment. - 4.3.7.
-For the purposes of 4.3.6, "exceptional circumstances" may include the geographical location of the employee, the unique skills and/or experience of the employee, the age of the employee, or the circumstances of the employee becoming excess, which circumstances provide additional difficulty to the identification of suitable employment for the employee. - 4.3.8.
-Where any issues remain unresolved, either party may utilise clause 11, Grievance and Dispute Avoidance Procedures in the Agreement.
+- c) Whether there are exceptional circumstances which could make it reasonable to extend the redeployment/retraining programme, and/or amend the redeployment plan, to provide further opportunity to identify suitable employment. - 5.3.7 For the purposes of 5.3.6, "exceptional circumstances" may include the geographical location of the employee, the unique skills and/or experience of the employee, the age of the employee, or the circumstances of the employee becoming excess, which circumstances provide additional difficulty to the identification of suitable employment for the employee. - 5.3.8 Where any issues remain unresolved, either party may utilise clause 11, Grievance and Dispute Avoidance Procedures in this enterprise agreement.

-4.4 Notification of a suitable ongoing permanent role
+5.4 Notification of a suitable ongoing permanent role

-- 4.4.1 Where an offer of a suitable ongoing permanent role is made to an employee, such notification will be provided in writing.
-Written notification will also include: - A contract of employment for the new role; - A Job and Person Specification for the new role; and - Information advising the employee that should they not accept the suitable ongoing permanent role, the employee may be separated with 5 weeks' notice and separation pay outlined in 4.6.3 (provided that the terms of this Appendix have been met).
-Such information will be clearly outlined to the employee. - 4.4.2 An employee will be given a minimum of 14 days to consider whether they wish to accept the suitable ongoing permanent role.
+- 5.4.1 Where an offer of a suitable ongoing permanent role is made to an employee, such notification will be provided in writing.
+Written notification will also include: - a) A contract of employment for the new role; - b) A Job and Person Specification for the new role; and - c) Information advising the employee that should they not accept the suitable ongoing permanent role, the employee may be separated with 5 weeks' notice and separation pay outlined in 5.6.3 (provided that the terms of this Appendix have been met).
+Such information will be clearly outlined to the employee. - 5.4.2 An employee will be given a minimum of 14 days to consider whether they wish to accept the suitable ongoing permanent role.

-4.5 Deferment of redeployment program
+5.5 Deferment of redeployment program

-- 4.5.1 A Chief Executive must defer the redeployment period where an employee that has been declared excess is absent from duty by reason of: - Parental leave; or - · Defence reserves leave; or - Where an employee is in receipt of weekly payments for a compensable workplace injury or illness and/or subject to a Rehabilitation and Return to Work Plan for such injury or illness. - 4.5.2 A Chief Executive may approve an application for deferment of the redeployment period by an employee who has been declared excess, on the basis of exceptional personal circumstances by the employee.
-The Chief Executive or Agency Head is required to seek advice from the Commissioner for Public Sector Employment.
+- 5.5.1 A chief executive must defer the redeployment period where an employee that has been declared excess is absent from duty by reason of: - a) Parental leave; or - b) Defence reserves leave; or - c) Where an employee is in receipt of weekly payments for a compensable workplace injury or illness and/or subject to a Rehabilitation and Return toWork Plan for such injury or illness. - 5.5.2 A chief executive may approve an application for deferment of the redeployment period by an employee who has been declared excess, on the basis of exceptional personal circumstances by the employee.
 This decision-making function is not to be delegated.

-4.6 Conclusion of the Redeployment Process
+5.6 Conclusion of the Redeployment Process

-- 4.6.1 The redeployment process will end only when the following criteria has been satisfied: - a.
-The employee has accepted employment in an ongoing role; or - b.
-For an employee whose position has been determined to be excess as a result of the Employer's decision to privatise, outsource, contract out or the closure/part closure of a service(s) and that employee has been offered employment in a suitable ongoing permanent role and has declined such ongoing employment;
+- 5.6.1 The redeployment process will end only when the following criteria has beensatisfied: - a) The employee has accepted employment in an ongoing role; or - b) For an employee whose position has been determined to be excess as a result of the agency's decision to privatise, outsource, contract out or the closure/part closure of a service(s) and that employee has been offered employment in a suitable ongoing permanent role and has declined such ongoing employment;